widop/twitter-oauth/doc/oauth.md

 ![OAuth 1.0 Workflow](http://oauth.net/core/diagram.png)

 Basically, it is pretty simple.
 First of all, we need to get a "request token" with a callback url.
-Second, send the user on the authorize url with the request token just requested & then, wait a twitter response on the callback url in order to generate the final "access token".
+Second, send the user on the authorize url with the request token just requested & then, wait for a twitter response on the callback url in order to generate the final "access token".

 So, let's go for requesting a "request token":